stefarusso/oddsmatcher/README.md

 # Oddsmatcher APP
-It scrape pokerstars sports events odds and betfair lay odds and return a dataframe sorted by the %rating for the event.
+It scrapes pokerstars sport event odds and betfair lay odds and return a dataframe sorted by the %rating for the event.

 ```
 Requirement